OctorockEater99/UConn-IEEE-Holiday-Lights-2023/README.md

-# Delegation of the work
+# Delegation of the work:
-# Louis - Rendering
+- Louis - Rendering
-# Gabe - Networking
+- Gabe - Networking
-# Evan - Networking
+- Evan - Networking